0xMM0X/whatsapp-autoSender/README.md

 now scan the QR code and wait till the automation finishes

+after it finishes it will drop 2 CSV reports 1 for the wrong numbers and other for no what's app numbers

 **Free Software, Hell Yeah! don't send more than 200 massage a day or you will get panned**